 Mac enrollment in MDM using Apple School Manager or Apple Business Manager, which makes the Mac supervised

 In macOS 10.15.4 or later, a bootstrap token is generated and escrowed to MDM on the first login by any user who is Secure Token–enabled if the MDM solution supports the feature.
 A bootstrap token can also be generated and escrowed to MDM using the

 profiles command-line tool, if needed.

-In macOS 11, the bootstrap token may also be used for more than just granting secure token to user accounts.
-On a Mac with Apple silicon, the bootstrap token, if available, can be used to authorize the installation of both kernel extensions and software updates when managed using MDM.
+In macOS 11, a bootstrap token may also be used for more than just granting secure token to user accounts.
+On a Mac with Apple silicon, a bootstrap token, if available, can be used to authorize the installation of both kernel extensions and software updates when managed using MDM.